pydata/xarray/doc/io.rst

     pickle.loads(pkl)

-Pickle support is important because it doesn't require any external libraries and lets you use xray objects with Python modules like :py:mod:`multiprocessing`.
+Pickle support is important because it doesn't require any external libraries and lets you use xarray objects with Python modules like :py:mod:`multiprocessing`.
 However, there are two important caveats:

-1. To simplify serialization, xray's support for pickle currently loads all array values into memory before dumping an object.
+1. To simplify serialization, xarray's support for pickle currently loads all array values into memory before dumping an object.
 This means it is not suitable for serializing datasets too big to load into memory (e.g., from netCDF or OPeNDAP).
-2. Pickle will only work as long as the internal data structure of xray objects remains unchanged.
-Because the internal design of xray is still being refined, we make no guarantees (at this point) that objects pickled with this version of xray will work in future versions.
+2. Pickle will only work as long as the internal data structure of xarray objects remains unchanged.
+Because the internal design of xarray is still being refined, we make no guarantees (at this point) that objects pickled with this version of xarray will work in future versions.

 netCDF
 ------

-Currently, the only disk based serialization format that xray directly supports is `netCDF`__. netCDF is a file format for fully self-described datasets that is widely used in the geosciences and supported on almost all platforms.
-We use netCDF because xray was based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`~xray.Dataset` objects.
+Currently, the only disk based serialization format that xarray directly supports is `netCDF`__. netCDF is a file format for fully self-described datasets that is widely used in the geosciences and supported on almost all platforms.
+We use netCDF because xarray was based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`~xarray.Dataset` objects.
 Recent versions netCDF are based on the even more widely used HDF5 file-format.

 __ http://www.unidata.ucar.edu/software/netcdf/

-Reading and writing netCDF files with xray requires the `netCDF4-Python`__ library or scipy to be installed.
+Reading and writing netCDF files with xarray requires the `netCDF4-Python`__ library or scipy to be installed.

 __ https://github.com/Unidata/netcdf4-python

-We can save a Dataset to disk using the :py:attr:`Dataset.to_netcdf <xray.Dataset.to_netcdf>` method:
+We can save a Dataset to disk using the :py:attr:`Dataset.to_netcdf <xarray.Dataset.to_netcdf>` method:

 .. use verbatim because readthedocs doesn't have netCDF4 support